 Liuwa is a pristine wilderness.
 Its wooded areas offer excellent birding, especially during the October rains when the remote grasslands are a carpet of wild flowers.
-And the rains bring wildebeest, mingled with zebra, from across the Angolan border for Africa’s second largest migration.
+And the rains bring herds of wildebeest, mingled with zebra, from across the Angolan border for Africa’s second largest migration.

 Koshi Tappu Reserve is Nepal’s top birding destination.
 In the shadow of the mountain of Makalu, it consists of the floodplain of Sapta- Koshi, the country’s largest river, a dammed expanse of open water and a patchwork of marsh, lagoon, sandbank and mudflat.
 It is one of North Asia’s finest wetlands.

 Puyo is the jumping off point for this part of the Amazon with most lodges being accessed by light aircraft from here.
 You can explore on foot and by boat with naturalist guides, learning about the rainforest and its prolific birdlife.
 In addition to a profusion of flowers, many medicinal plants are found here.

 This private rainforest reserve on the Cristalino River occupies a region very important in terms of Amazon biodiversity.
 The high number of species and endemics makes it a great place to see birds, mammals, butterflies and orchids.
 It is easily reached from the northern Pantanal, avoiding a long flight to Manaus.